 Neurological Disabilities

-Social Security Disability Attorney Randy Zeldin, Esq. can represent individuals seeking Social Security Disability benefits, who suffer from a broad range of neurological disabilities.
+Social Security Disability Attorney Randy Zeldin, Esq. represents individuals seeking Social Security Disability benefits, who suffer from a broad range of neurological disabilities.
 A neurological disability stems from a trauma, disorder or disease of the human nervous system.
 Following are some of the typical neurological disabilities considered by the Social Security Administration for SSD benefits:

 1. Epilepsy - Individuals with this disorder suffer from seizures, which vary in frequency and severity.
 Sometimes a severe seizure will involve aura, tongue bites, lack of sphincter control and postictal phenomena.